vpenso/scripts/docs/fai.md

 Connect external nodes to the virtual machine instance running a FAI server:

-* Configure  → [Network booting with PXE](pxe.md) to target the virtual machine instance host
+* Configure [network booting with PXE](pxe.md) to target the host of the virtual machine instance
 * Use port forwarding to make the TFTP-, HTTP-, and NFS-Server accessible

 ```bash
 >>> for p in 69 80 111 2049 ; do virsh-instance-port-forward add lxdev01:$p $p ; done